Limit linear series and ranks of multiplication maps: Observations on surjectivity

-Finally, the more general case proceeds by exactly the same argument, except that in columns where $c_{i+1}-1$ is omitted, but $c_{i+1}-2$ occurs at least twice, we use Rule (iv) to drop the final two rows in the column. \end{proof}
+Finally, the more general case proceeds by exactly the same argument, except that in columns where $c_{i+1}-1$ is omitted, but $c_{i+1}-2$ occurs at least twice, we use Lemma \ref{rulesii-v} (c) to drop the final two rows in the column. \end{proof}